csdms/ivy/README.md

 CSDMS Ivy is a collection of instructional materials on

-* modern, collaborative scientific software development
+* modern, collaborative, scientific software development
 * use of community cyberinfrastructure tools

 for scientists specializing in earth surface process modeling.